B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 ### <a id="1.1"></a><span style="color: #0088CC">1.1 Regulation Agreement</span>

 By connecting to the server, you directly agree to comply with the server rules.
-You are obliged to read and adhere to the rules, otherwise, you risk sanctions for each violation.
+You are required to read and to comply with the rules, otherwise, you risk sanctions for each violation.

 ### <a id="1.2"></a><span style="color: #0088CC">1.2 Regulation Interpretation</span>